-The two stacking methods stem from distinct principles.
-The pair stacking approach offers greater ease of use and shows less susceptibility to pair selection; however, it suffers from significant HI contamination in the most massive halos and struggles to identify HI within smaller halos or in cosmic filaments' diffuse phases.
-On the other hand, filament stacking, despite depending on the galaxy catalogue's thoroughness, surpasses pair stacking in efficacy.
-The advanced generation of galaxy surveys facilitates accurate cosmic filament identification, which supports HI detection through filament stacking, particularly after masking the most massive halos.
-Furthermore, higher-resolution observations with radio interferometers should reveal HI filaments, as the HI is primarily located along the cosmic filaments' spine.
-Overall, with the current galaxy catalogue, filament stacking shows enhanced effectiveness at low redshift.
+The two stacking methods are based on distinct principles.
+The pair stacking approach is relatively straightforward to implement and is less sensitive to pair selection.
+However, it is strongly affected by \hi~contamination from massive halos and struggles to isolate \hi~within smaller halos or in cosmic filaments' diffuse phases.
+On the other hand, filament stacking, despite its dependence on the completeness of the galaxy catalogue, is more effective overall.
+Modern galaxy surveys enables more accurate cosmic filament identification, which supports \hi~detection through filament stacking, particularly after masking the most massive halos.
+Furthermore, higher-resolution observations with radio interferometers are expected to better resolve \hi~filaments, as the \hi~is concentrated along the filament spine.
+Overall, with current galaxy catalogues, filament stacking is more effective at low redshift.